jsecu/jsecu.github.io/_posts/2020-11-9-poisoning.md

 Conclusion:

-This was reported and the severity was boosted to a critical.
+This was reported on HackerOne and the severity was boosted to a critical.

 References: